rajvipulraj401/React/React notes/Module notes/README.md

 console.log(sum());  // Accessing the 'sum' function
 ```

-In this example, we are importing only the a variable and the sum function from utils.js, excluding b.
+In this example, we are importing only the `a` variable and the `sum` function from `utils.js`, excluding `b`.
 This approach allows you to import only the specific items you need from a module.

-### Example Code(full code)
+### Example Code (Full Code)

 #### user.js